dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/starterpack/index.md

 Wait, we were promised hot-reloading, whatever that means!

 Ok, ok.
-Add this in to your `webpack.config.js` file along with the `module.exports`:
+Add this in to your `webpack.config.js` file along side the other keys in the `module.exports` section:

 ```js
   devServer: {